LSSTDESC/desc-data-portal/web/portal/templates/doc/dc2_sim_sky_survey.md

 * [DESC DC2 Data Release Note](https://arxiv.org/abs/2101.04855):
   a brief note about the released dataset, including data file format, data partition scheme, and schema tables.

-Two kinds of datasets are provided: [catalogs](#catalogs) and [images](#images).
-Follow the instructions below for the type you wish to download.
+Two kinds of datasets are provided: [Tables](#tables) (including object and truth tables) and [intermediate data products](#intermediate-data-products).
+Follow the instructions below for the data sets you wish to download.

 If you use the DC2 Simulated Sky Survey in your work, we ask that you cite both publications above.

-### Catalogs
+### Tables

-**NOTE:** The catalog collections `DC2 Object DPDD dr6 v1` and `DC2 Truth Match dr6 v1` are *deprecated*.
-Choose the corresponding v2 dataset instead.

-#### Step 1: Download the catalog files
+#### Step 1: Download the Table files

-Follow [these instructions](download) to download "Object DPDD" or "Truth Match" data files from the DC2 Simulated Sky Survey.
+Follow [these instructions](download) to download "Object DPDD", "Truth Match", and/or "Unmerged Truth" data files from the DC2 Simulated Sky Survey.
+You can find the description and table schema of these data sets in the [Data Release Note](https://arxiv.org/abs/2101.04855).
 You can download the full data set or, if space is at a premium, a recommended subset of files.

-The data files you downloaded are in Parquet format, partitioned into sky regions (see Sec.
+For "Object DPDD" and "Truth Match" data sets, the files are in Parquet format and are partitioned into sky regions called "tracts"
+(see Sec.
 4.1 of the [Release Note](https://arxiv.org/abs/2101.04855) for details).

+For "Unmerged Truth Star" and "Unmerged Truth SN" data sets, you can choose to download in Parquet format or in SQLite.
+The latter is larger in size but have better running performance if you are matching across tables.

+For "Unmerged Truth Galaxy", the files are in Parquet format and are partitioned into healpixels.

-You can access these files by standard tools that read Parquet format.
+You can access all Parquet files by any standard tools that read Parquet format.
-We additionally provide a high-level Python package `GCRCatalogs` to facilitate easy access.
+We additionally provide a high-level Python package `GCRCatalogs` to facilitate easy access (see below).
 Note that on some very old (e.g., older than 10 years) machines, reading Parquet files may be difficult.
 If that is a problem for you, please [let us know](https://github.com/LSSTDESC/desc-data-portal/discussions).